4k4xs4pH1r3/offensive-security/vmware.md

 ### How to Install VMware Workstation 15.5.5

-Tested and verifed: 2 Jun 2020
+Tested and verifed: 11 July 2020
 #

 Close VMware